killuhwhale/appium/src/README.md

 5. Can Detect if an app is a game.
 5. Open app and detect crashing upon opening.
 6. Attempt login using Object Detection via YOLOv5
-7. Detect if app was logged in if we are able to send username/ password or click on Google/ Facebook sign in without subsequent crash.
+7. Detect if app was logged in
+    - if we are able to send username/ password or click on Google/ Facebook sign in without subsequent crash.
+8. Log reports to file.
-8. Log misnamed apps, invalid apps and failed apps to file.
+    - misnamed apps, invalid apps and failed apps
+9. Update misnamed apps
-9. History report for each app w/ screenshots at ea step.
+10. History report for each app w/ screenshots at ea step.
-10. Summary report of all apps from each device.
+11. Summary report of all apps from each device.

 # What we need to do but cant yet
 1. Detect if an app is O4C